-- + Late fee: A \$50.00 late fee is applied to outstanding balances paid after the due date. - + GST: If applicable, fees are inclusive of GST - + Annual Fee Increases: Tuition fees, as per College policy are subject to an annual increase of 8% 12%. - + Terms and Conditions: In the ordinary course of business, fees are adjusted annually at the beginning of each calendar year.
+- + Late fee: A \$50.00 late fee is applied to outstanding balances paid after the due date. - + GST: If applicable, fees are inclusive of GST - + Terms and Conditions: In the ordinary course of business, fees are adjusted annually at the beginning of each calendar year.
 The board reserves the right to vary fees at other times during the year.